Taco Day: In France

 In France, "Tacos Day" is July 31, however French tacos are very different from their Mexican counterpart.
 French tacos reportedly originated in the suburbs of Lyon.

 Other

-October 4th is celebrated under the misnomer "National Taco Day."
-This has led to some confusion as this does not reference any country or correspond to any country's National Taco Day.
+The term "National Taco Day" does not reference any country or correspond to any country's National Taco Day.
 This holiday was created as part of a 2009 advertisement campaign by the taco chain Del Taco.